 Section 5.4 Continuity of Functions

-Subsection 5.4.1 Overview
+¶Subsection 5.4.1 Overview

+The elementary limit rules for functions tell us that the limit of an algebraic expression made from arithmetic operations will equal the value of the expression at the point in question, if that value exists.
+So why bother introducing limits at all if they are the same as function evaluation?
 The fact of the matter is, they aren't the same thing at all.
 Recall that for piecewise functions, we can use limits to find the limiting value of a function to the left and to the right of a break point.
 Function evaluation would only allow us to look at the point itself.
 Having a function value agree with the limits is a characteristic of a function being continuous.
-A value for \(x\) where a function is not defined is an example of a discontinuity.
+A value for x where a function is not defined is an example of a discontinuity.
+In this section, we consider the continuity of functions.
+We learn about removable and infinite discontinuities, which correspond to holes and vertical asymptotes in a graph.
+We learn to compute limits of functions at these discontinuities by looking at simplified, factored expressions.
+Sign analysis is used for infinite discontinuities to determine whether the discontinuity corresponds to unbounded positive or negative values.Subsection 5.4.2 Removable and Infinite Discontinuities

 The intuitive idea of a continuous function is a function whose graph is connected.
 Sometimes, this is thought of as being able to draw the graph without lifting the pen.
-The technical definition of a continuity at a point, say at \(x=c\text{,}\) involves three parts.
+The technical definition of a continuity at a point, say at x=c, involves three parts.
 First, the limit on the left exists.
-This means that we can trace the graph on a branch with \(x \lt c\text{.}\) Second, the limit on the right exists.
-This means that we also can trace the graph on a branch with \(x \gt c\text{.}\) Third, both limits are equal to \(f(c)\text{.}\) This gives us the connection from the left branch to the right branch through the point.
+This means that we can trace the graph on a branch with x<c.
+Second, the limit on the right exists.
+This means that we also can trace the graph on a branch with x>c.
+Third, both limits are equal to f(c).
+This gives us the connection from the left branch to the right branch through the point.
+Any time a function has a break, it has a discontinuity at that location.
+A break can be a simple hole, a jump between values, or an infinite discontinuity associated with a vertical asymptote.
+Discontinuities might also occur due to limits themselves not existing for any reason.
+Consider two functions, f(x)=1(x−3)(x+2) and g(x)=x2−4x+3x−3.
+In both functions, the value of the function is not defined at x=3; f and g are both discontinuous at x=3.
+Consequently, the corresponding limits limx→3f(x) and limx→3g(x) can not be computed directly using the limit rules for functions.
+If we look at the graphs of our functions, as shown below, we see that there is something fundamentally different about the behavior around x=3.
+The function f(x)=1(x−3)(x+2) appears to have a vertical asymptote at x=3.
+The function g(x)=x2−4x+3x−3 looks continuous, even though we know it has a break at x=3.Example 5.4.3.

-The function \(\displaystyle f(x) = \frac{3x^2-x-2}{x-1}\) has a removable discontinuity at \(x=1\text{.}\) What is the continuous function equivalent to \(f(x)\text{?}\)
+The function f(x)=3x2−x−2x−1 has a removable discontinuity at x=1.
+What is the continuous function equivalent to f(x)?

 A polynomial, like \(3x^2-x-2\text{,}\) will have a factor of \(x-1\) if and only if that polynomial has a value of 0 when \(x=1\text{.}\) So we can see if it will cancel a factor by checking \(3(1)^2-(1)-2 = 0\text{.}\) Knowing this factor, we can soon find \(3x^2-x-2 = (x-1)(3x+2)\text{.}\) For all \(x \ne 1\text{,}\) we have